 Having said that, there are numerous cases wherein that span stretches out to 4 to 6, or 7 weeks.

-Perhaps, to be in the safe zone, you can count up to 6 weeks.
+Perhaps, you can count up to 6 weeks to be in the safe zone.

 And if breastfeeding becomes easier before the 6th week arrives, then it’ll be a happy surprise!

-Roping this in with nursing frequency, this is where breast pumps are exceptionally helpful.
+Roping this in with nursing frequency is where breast pumps are exceptionally helpful.

 On occasions where your child isn’t feeding, you should train your mammary glands to continue with milk production by employing breast pumps.